ambikabs29/SaaSible/README.md

 2.  **Register a Web App:**
     - In your Firebase project dashboard, click the Web icon (`</>`) to add a web app.
     - Give your app a nickname (e.g., "SaaSible Web").
-    - **Important:** Do NOT enable Firebase Hosting at this step if you plan to deploy elsewhere (like Vercel).
+    - **Important:** Do NOT enable Firebase Hosting at this step if you plan to deploy elsewhere (like Vercel or App Hosting).
     - After registering, Firebase will provide you with configuration details (apiKey, authDomain, projectId, etc.).

 3.  **Configure Environment Variables:**